andreihar/footy-ai/README.md

 <!-- LICENCE -->
 ## Licence

-Because HOWL Gaming is MIT-licensed, any developer can essentially do whatever they want with it as long as they include the original copyright and licence notice in any copies of the source code.
+Because Footy AI is MIT-licensed, any developer can essentially do whatever they want with it as long as they include the original copyright and licence notice in any copies of the source code.